Mutiny on the Prince George – 16 January 1779

 One of the consequences of the political conflict that broke out following the Battle of Ushant was the need to appoint acting-captains to those ships whose officers were required to either sit on, or give witness statements at, the court-martials of Admiral Hon.
 Augustus Keppel and Vice-Admiral Sir Hugh Palliser.

-Neither, somewhat surprisingly given his scholarly, amiable, generous nature, did Patton’s appointment appear to have the approval of the men of the Prince George, for not long after going to sea with Vice-Admiral Lord Shuldham’s fleet from Portsmouth in escort of a large number of convoy it was discovered that the lanyards of the main shrouds had been tampered with.
+Neither, somewhat surprisingly given his scholarly, amiable, generous nature, did Patton’s appointment appear to have the approval of the men of the Prince George, for not long after going to sea with Vice-Admiral Lord Shuldham’s fleet from Portsmouth in escort of a large number of convoys it was discovered that the lanyards of the main shrouds had been tampered with.
 The consequences of this sabotage would have brought down the main-mast in a more substantial breeze than the one which was prevailing, and that catastrophe would have necessitated a return to port.
 Thwarted on this occasion, the men were soon to display their disobedience again.

 An hour passed and the hammocks failed to appear.
 Instead, the boatswain came to the quarterdeck to report that the men had refused to bring their hammocks up, and that his life had been threatened by a number of unseen men in the dim recesses of the lower decks.